 The language tag is important if users outside of your home country will be accessing the website.
 This tag is used to declare the main language of the page/website.

-Sure, keywords are necessary and in today’s experience driven and instant result-oriented world adhering to user expectations is key, but the goal is to balance both.
-Though it only exists within the code of a website - your meta description is the first bit of insight into your page or maybe even website that a user gets within the SERP’s – so it needs to be relevant and impactful.
-We discussed title tag optimization in THIS post – which generally provides the topic of discussion on the page in which the user is deciding weather or not to click on.
+Sure, keywords are necessary and in today’s experience-driven and instant result-oriented world adhering to user expectations is key, but the goal is to balance both.
+Though it only exists within the code of a website – your meta description is the first bit of insight into your page or maybe even website that a user gets within the SERP’s – so it needs to be relevant and impactful.
+We discussed title tag optimization in THIS post – which generally provides the topic of discussion on the page in which the user is deciding whether or not to click on.
 The impact comes from the meta tag, this is your opportunity to tell the user why they should click on your page and how it’s relevant to their search (this is where keywords come in).
 Typically, meta descriptions are around 150-165 characters in length, however recently Google has been allowing longer snippets on occasion.
-Most CMS platforms today have this property as well as title tag and sometimes keyword property outlined for the Webmaster upon page creation (a “fill in the blank” style, if you will) – while others require user to install a third party such as Yoast, or code it in manually; either way, it’s a best practice and does provide SEO benefit.
+Most CMS platforms today have this property as well as title tag and sometimes keyword property outlined for the Webmaster upon page creation (a “fill in the blank” style, if you will) – while others require user to install a third party such as Yoast or code it in manually; either way, it’s a best practice and does provide SEO benefit.

 So what should be in a meta description?
 First, through your keyword portfolio and outlined plan – decide the targeted keyword or words for each page of your website.
 Curate the content of the page around that keyword and variations.
-Now think of one to two sentence that could be used to describe the page, include they keyword and entice a user to click – that’s your meta description!
+Now think of one to two sentences that could be used to describe the page, include the keyword and entice a user to click – that’s your meta description!
 Do this for every page of your website, it’s a daunting task and it’ll take a while but it sure will pay off.